 Cabin and Group Options

-At Camp Newman, you can stay in a cabin.
 Each cabin room has 8-16 beds and a shared bathroom.
 If you have a preferred roommate, and you indicate one another on the registration form, you will be placed together.
 If you do not request a specific roommate, or do not match with your request, one will be assigned to you – and hopefully will become your camp bestie!
-4-star cabin and 3-star cabins available.

 At Camp Nai Nai Nai all meals and snacks are Kosher-Style (no milk and meat together).
 Our culinary team will work with each camper to ensure that any dietary restrictions are accounted for.
 Gluten-free?
 Strict Kosher?
 Vegan?
 Vegetarian?
 Other?
 No problem.
 Not so great with dairy?
 You’ll be great with the options at camp!
 You’ll have the opportunity to indicate your dietary restrictions when completing your registration form and if we have any questions for you, we’ll be in touch ahead of camp so we can make sure you’re well taken care of during the weekend.

-Camp Specialists are outstanding Jewish educators who come from all over the country to lead our activities and programs, using their unique passion (be it dance, art, theater science, singing, or yoga) to explore Jewish identity, build Jewish community, and demonstrate that there are many ways to NAI!
+Camp Specialists are outstanding Jewish Young Adults who come from all over the country to lead our activities and programs, using their unique passion (be it dance, art, theater science, singing, or yoga) to explore Jewish identity, build Jewish community, and demonstrate that there are many ways to NAI!

 Ride to camp in style on one of our camp buses.
 Kick back and relax for a stress-free ride to camp, or start the party early and get to know your fellow campers en route to camp.
 Buses will be provided from SFO Airport and San Francisco downtown.
 The exact location will be emailed 1 week prior to camp.
 Camp is about 2 hours from SFO so do not book a flight before 5:30 PM.